Topology of Discrete Quantum Feedback Control: Topological equivalence of quantum channels

 \subsection{Stable equivalence of quantum channels}

 In the definition of the equivalence relation in terms of a homotopy presented in the previous subsection, two CPTP maps acting on systems with different numbers of internal degrees of freedom are not homotopic to each other.
 A more convenient classification of topological phases is obtained by introducing the notion of stable equivalence \cite{Kitaev09,RoyHarper17}.
-In the topological band theory, two band insulators are stably equivalent if they are continuously connected to each other after an addition of some trivial bands \cite{Kitaev09}.
+In the topological band theory, two band insulators are stably equivalent if they are continuously connected to each other after the addition of some trivial bands \cite{Kitaev09}.
 Analogously, we define the stable equivalence of CPTP maps as follows.
 First, we generalize the quantum states at each unit cell as $\ket{\vec{j},a}$ ($a=1,\cdots,D_{\mathrm{loc}},D_{\mathrm{loc}}+1,\cdots,D_{\mathrm{loc}}+n_1$) by adding $n_1$ extra local degrees of freedom, which can physically be interpreted as ancillary sublattice sites.
 We assume that the Kraus operators $\hat{K}_m$ act trivially on the extra degrees of freedom, i.e., $\hat{K}_m\ket{\vec{j},a}=0$ for $a=D_{\mathrm{loc}}+1,\cdots,D_{\mathrm{loc}}+n_1$.
-Then, we introduce a projective measurement of the ancillary degrees of freedom, which is described by
+Next, we introduce a projective measurement of the ancillary degrees of freedom, which is described by

-where $\hat{P}_{\vec{j},a}:=\ket{\vec{j},a}\bra{\vec{j},a}$ is the projection operator.
-The projective measurement channel \eqref{eq_proj_ex} plays a role of ``trivial bands'' in the sense that all of its nonzero eigenvalues are unity (see Appendix \ref{sec_proj_channel}).
-We note that the projection operators $\hat{P}_{\vec{j},a}$ are local in space and therefore in accordance with the discussion in Sec.~\ref{sec_loc_Kraus}.
+where $\hat{P}_{\vec{j},a}:=\ket{\vec{j},a}\bra{\vec{j},a}$ is the projection operator onto the $a$th internal degree of freedom at site $\vec{j}$.
+The projective measurement channel \eqref{eq_proj_ex} plays the role of ``trivial bands'' in the sense that all of its nonzero eigenvalues are unity (see Appendix \ref{sec_proj_channel}).
+We note that the projection operators $\hat{P}_{\vec{j},a}$ are local in space in accordance with the discussion in Sec.~\ref{sec_loc_Kraus}.
 We define the direct sum of a quantum channel $\mathcal{E}(\hat{\rho})=\sum_m\hat{K}_m\hat{\rho} \hat{K}_m^\dag$ for the system and the projective measurement channel \eqref{eq_proj_ex} for the extra bands by